lumapps/design-system/demo/angularjs/components/search/doc.md

 # Search

-**Search allow users to specify a word or a phrase to find particular relevant pieces of content.**
+**Search allow users to specify a word or a phrase to find relevant content.**

 ## Search